Anerkiki/pokemon-island-resort/README.md

 ```
 </details><br>

-After I added the code to 'fix' these errors, these were my test results:
+After I added the code to fix these 'errors', these were my test results:

 ### Home Page